Australian Competition and Consumer Commission (ACCC)

 Company Plans

 Looking ahead, the ACCC plans to continue its rigorous monitoring and enforcement of consumer laws and fair trading practices.
-It aims to enhance market transparency to ensure consumers make informed decisions and to develop advanced strategies for detecting anti-competitive behavior.
-This ongoing commitment supports the protection of consumer rights and the maintenance of competitive market conditions in Australia.
+It aims to enhance market transparency, allowing consumers to make informed decisions, and to develop advanced strategies for detecting anti-competitive behavior.
+The ACCC is also evaluating the impact of potential acquisitions in the Australian dairy market, such as the takeover of Fonterra's assets by companies like Lactalis and Bega, assessing their impact on competition in areas like raw milk procurement and processing services.